ethersphere/bee-factory/README.md

 # This spins up the cluster for specific Bee version and exits
 $ bee-factory start --detach 1.5.1

 # The spins up the cluster using Bee version configured in external places.
-See bellow for options where to place it.
+See below for options where to place it.
 $ bee-factory start --detach

 # This attaches to the Queen container and displays its logs